 What is a Tax-Free Savings Account (TFSA)?

-A TFSA is a kind of special account in Canada that allows you to save or invest your money without being subject to any tax deduction.
-Accordingly, you are not charged any tax on your savings or investment income, such as capital gains and dividends.
+A TFSA is a registered investment savings account in Canada that allows you to save or invest your money without being subject to any tax deduction.
+It allows you to save ETFs, GICs, stocks, bonds, and cash without any tax on your savings or investment income, such as capital gains and dividends.